wp-plugins/gotmls/readme.txt

 == Screenshots ==

+1. The menu showing Anti-Malware.
-1. This is a screenshot of an example scan that found posible threats.
+2. Aexample scan that found threats threats.

 == Changelog ==

+= 1.2.03.28 =
+* Fixed registration form.

+= 1.2.03.27 =
+* Fixed some of the links on the settings page.

 = 1.2.03.23 =
 * First BETA versions available for WordPress.

+== Upgrade Notice ==

+= 1.2.03.28 =
+Fixed registration form.

 = 1.2.03.27 =
-* Fixed some of the links on the settings page.
+Fixed some of the links on the settings page.

-== Upgrade Notice ==

 = 1.2.03.23 =
 First BETA versions available for WordPress.

-= 1.2.03.27 =
-Fixed some of the links on the settings page.